anza-xyz/agave/docs/src/validator/best-practices/operations.md

 If you build from source on the validator machine (or a machine with the same CPU), you can target your specific architecture using the `-march` flag.
 Refer to the Solana docs for [instructions on building from source](../../cli/install-solana-cli-tools.md#build-from-source).

-### solana-install
+### agave-install

-If you are not comfortable building from source, or you need to quickly install a new version to test something out, you could instead try using the `solana-install` command.
+If you are not comfortable building from source, or you need to quickly install a new version to test something out, you could instead try using the `agave-install` command.

 Assuming you want to install Solana version `1.14.17`, you would execute the following:

 ```
-solana-install init 1.14.17
+agave-install init 1.14.17
 ```

 This command downloads the executable for `1.14.17` and installs it into a `.local` directory.
-You can also look at `solana-install --help` for more options.
+You can also look at `agave-install --help` for more options.

 > **Note** this command only works if you already have the solana cli installed.
 If you do not have the cli installed, refer to [install solana cli tools](../../cli/install-solana-cli-tools.md)